Pregnancy Back Pain

 A physiotherapist assesses posture, pelvic control, joint movement, muscle strength, and the activities that trigger your symptoms.
 Gentle functional testing can help separate lumbar spine pain from sacroiliac joint pain, pregnancy-related pelvic girdle pain, or other contributors.

 Imaging is rarely needed unless there are red flags or symptoms suggesting another condition.
+If you want broader public health guidance, Pregnancy, Birth and Baby provides consumer information on backache in pregnancy.

-Physiotherapy Treatment for Pregnancy Back Pain
+Pregnancy Back Pain Treatment

 Posture and Movement Advice